toddaustin07/DC_alarmserver/README.md

 ## Automated Setup Tools

-### ASdevsetup bash script: setup
+### Config Setup
-Run this script using one argument that is the full pathname of your alarmserver.cfg file.
+Run the bash script 'ASdevsetup' using one argument that is the full pathname of your alarmserver.cfg file.
 The script will read your alarmserver.cfg file to get your defined zones, set up device subdirectories, create device serial numbers, initialize a device loader script (loaddevs), and modify alarmserver.cfg.
 Upon successful completion, a file called 'serialnums' will be created that contains a sorted list of the created device serial numbers and public keys that you can use to copy and paste into the Developer Workspace device profiles (under 'Test Devices') later on.
 Note: For your convenience, the serialnums file will automatically be displayed in a pop up mousepad gui window.
 Be sure to expand the window width if needed for proper formatting.

 Note: the ASdevsetup script depends on the core SDK repository tool 'stdk-keygen', so prior installation via my rpi-st-devices package is required.

-### STcapabilities.py - auto creation/update/delete of SmartThings custom capabilities
+### Auto creation/update/delete of SmartThings custom capabilities
 The devices that represent the zones and panel of the alarm system utilize a combination of 'stock' SmartThings device capabilities plus a number of 'custom' capabilities.
 Unfortunately under the current SmartThings platform, custom capabilities utilized for direct connect devices must be defined under your own SmartThings developer account.
 There currently is no way to share or otherwise utilize custom capabilities defined by someone else (unless of course they are formally certified by SmartThings).
 So unfortunately as it currently stands, each user must re-create the needed custom capabilities under their own account.
-To ease this burden, I have provided a Python3 script that utilizes the SmartThings Restful API to automate creation of these custom capabilities and their companion presentations - all of which are represented in json files provided in this package in the json/capabilities subdirectory.
+To ease this burden, I have provided a Python3 script 'STcapabilities.py' that utilizes the SmartThings Restful API to automate creation of these custom capabilities and their companion presentations - all of which are represented in json files provided in this package in the json/capabilities subdirectory.
 You only need to provide your SmartThings personal token.

 You will later select these new custom capabilities, created under your account, as part of the device profile setup in the Developer Workspace.